How to stream Black is King online and on TV around the world

 Watch Disney Plus in your area

 If you have Disney Plus in your region, we've got a nice surprise for you - you should be able to stream Black is King there.
-From what we can tell, it's due to arrive anywhere that Disney Plus is found.
+From what we can tell, it's due to arrive anywhere with Disney Plus.

 Unable to sign up because Disney Plus isn't available in your region?
 Fear not.
 Although Disney Plus release dates for the rest of the world are staggered, Disney has promised a rollout in most areas within the next year or so.
 In other words, you'll be getting your fill of Black is King - as well as everything else the service has to offer, for that matter - in no time.